williamchange/b3dsdf/README.md

 # b3dsdf

-A collection of 2d signed distance functions and operators nodegroups for Blender 2.83 or above.
+b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83 or above.
 Also available as an addon which adds a menu in the shader editor.

-All nodegroups are already marked as assets so this can also be added as an asset library which can be used with the asset browser in 3.0.
+All nodegroups were already marked as assets so this can also be added as an asset library which can be used with the asset browser in 3.0.

 ## Available Nodegroups